 It’s amazing what you pick up on when you’re forced to sit and tune in.
 I noticed all the trash I was consuming (from food to media) and I also started paying attention to all of the things I was exposing myself to through the products that I use.
 Slowly I began tossing out / replacing all potentially harmful or chemically laden items in my home.
 I was being more conscious of everything.
 While I know that none of these singular products caused my myasthenia gravis, ridding myself of these things made me feel slightly better.
 At least I was doing something for my health.

-Is it possible to be well and ill?
+Is it possible to be Holistically Well and Chronically Ill?

 Seeing as holistic wellness is a continuum, you will never be the epitome of wellness.
 Let’s be honest no one has a perfect life.
 In most cases when you’re flourishing in one area, other areas may suffer.
 The goal is to be balanced.
 To ensure that you are paying attention to all of your different needs and be in tune with yourself enough when in area is in a deficit and in need of some TLC.